 30 November-2 December 2020, Arctic Futures Symposium, online

-The next Arctic Futures Symposium has been held on online, and Blue-Action teams have been a supporting partner in this year’s event.
-Arctic Futures is a multinational, multidisciplinary and multi-stakeholder conference on the Arctic, for the benefit of the European Institutions and free of charge to make discussions on Arctic issues accessible to as many Arctic stakeholders as possible.
+Arctic Futures Symposium was held on online, and Blue-Action teams were a supporting partner in this year’s event.
 The annual Arctic Futures Symposium brought together a wide variety of stakeholders: local and national policymakers, Arctic indigenous peoples, natural and social scientists, academics, and representatives of industries operating in or with interests in the Arctic.
 For more information: https://www.arcticfutures.org/.

 Blue-Action joined two sessions: Session on Pollution, Climate change and how to Develop Sustainabily in the Arctic with Hjalmar Hatun (Havstovan) and the Session on Resilience through Empowerment, with Vilena Valeeva (IASS)